Mary Evans (sect leader): Life

 She had said she would never die, so there was a long delay before her body was buried, but it was at last interred on 28 October 1789 in Llanfihangel-y-traethau churchyard.

 The parish constable insisted on the burial for reasons of hygiene.

 Legacy

 Mary's grave is still visible.

 Her tombstone is a roughly carved slab of slate.

 On its back a devotee has scratched her pseudonym Mari y Fantell Wen (Mary Whitemantle).

 Her tombstone gives her age as 54.

 Her followers kept scraps of her clothing as relics for some time, but the sect did not long survive her death.

 Although little is known about the prophetess, she was remembered in the area for several generations.

 Her life was recalled in children's stories.

 As late as the 1930s children were told to come inside before dark or Mari'r Fantell Wen would get them.

-The Dictionary of Welsh Biography calls her "Evans, Mary, an impostor".
+The Dictionary of Welsh Biography has updated her description from "Evans, Mary, an impostor" to "EVANS, MARY (1735 - 1789), mystic, known in her day as 'Whitemantle' (y Fantell Wen)".